-- 1. Go to your Google Image Search results tab and Scroll back to the top of the page - 2.
-Click on Tools to see more ways to filter your results: - a.
-Size, Colour, Usage Rights, Type, Time, More Tools - 3.
+- 1. Go to your Google Image Search results and Scroll back to the top of the page - 2.
+Click on Tools to see more ways to filter your results: - 3.
+Size, Colour, Usage Rights, Type, Time, More Tools - 4.
 Click on Size to see the options.
-Now you can find large images to print out or save - 4.
-Click on Large and examine your results - 5.
-Try out other tools such as Color - 6.
-Experiment with the Tools and settings for a minute or two
+Now you can find large images to print out or save. - 5.
+Click on Large and examine your results. - 6.
+Try out other tools such as Color